 4. To allow pupils the opportunity to experience a wide variety of sports, both team and individual, through PE, games sessions and the extra-curricular programme, so that they are able to enjoy sport for years to come.

 5. To identify, nurture and support those individuals who have talent and ability to progress in their chosen sport to representative, international and professional levels.
 LRGS has an outstanding record of fulfilling this aim in all major games.

 Sport, PE and outward-bound activities have traditionally held a high priority in LRGS.
 At the top end, OLs have achieved national honours.
 Philip Christophers for example has won two full England rugby caps and Magnus Lund has played for England at U18, U19, U21, Sevens and A team level, as well as being selected for the silver medal winning national team at the Commonwealth Rugby Sevens Tournament.

 Over the last 30 years LRGS has produced over 70 Lancashire rugby players, as well as 16 U18 England international players and former England coach Brian Ashton is also a former pupil.

-The school has a great recent history of touring.
-The cricket squad has toured to Barbados no less than five times, to play in the prestigious Sir Garfield Sobers Tournament, the rugby team has toured to South Africa, South America, Australia, Hong Kong Japan, and and a trekking party reached the base camp of Everest.
+The School has a great recent history of touring.
+The cricket squad has toured to Barbados several times to play in the prestigious Sir Garfield Sobers Tournament, the rugby team has toured to South Africa, South America, Australia, Hong Kong Japan, and and a trekking party reached the base camp of Everest.